FrankCCCCC/blog/content/posts/smo.md

 ## 1. Abstract

 In this article, I will derive SMO algorithm and the Fourier kernel approximation which are well-known algorithm for kernel machine. **SMO** can solve optimization problem of SVM efficiently and the **Fourier kernel approximation** is a kind of kernel approximation that can speed up the computation of the kernel matrix.
-In the last section, I will apply **EDA on the dataset "Women's Clothing E-Commerce Review"** and conduct a evaluation of my manual SVM.
+In the last section, I will conduct a evaluation of my manual SVM **on the simulation dataset and "Women's Clothing E-Commerce Review Dataset"**.

 <!-- ## Lagrange Multiplier -->